China says new bird flu case found in northeast

-The H7N9 virus has killed 21 people in China, according to the Geneva-based World Health Organization (WHO).
-Although it is not clear exactly how people are becoming infected, WHO experts say there is no evidence of the most worrying scenario - sustained transmission between people.
+The H7N9 virus has killed 20 people in China.
+Although it is not clear how people are becoming infected, the World Health Organization (WHO) says there is no evidence of the most worrying scenario - sustained transmission between people.

-"Investigations into the possible sources of infection and reservoirs of the virus are ongoing," the WHO said in an update late on Monday.
-"Until the source of infection has been identified, it is expected that there will be further cases of human infection with the virus in China."

 A 36-year-old man from the city of Zaozhuang in Shandong was being treated in hospital, while two more people were infected in eastern Zhejiang province, Xinhua said.